Berlok/python-playground/README.md

-# python-playground
+## python-playground
-repo for python study.
+Repo for python study.
+Including:

+* Some code examples and projects from book [Automate the Boring Stuff with Python](https://automatetheboringstuff.com/)
+* ...and more to come.

+Structure:

-`webscrapping` is a collection of webscrapper scripts
+* `webscrapping`: a collection of webscrapper scripts